 - Always use respectful language, even when talking about people or groups that aren’t present.

 - Don’t posture or post opinions as facts.
-Make your case and invite disagreement.
+Make your case and invite people to disagree.

 - Use language (and silence) that invites dialogue so that quieter people can enter the conversation.